qwe638853/linux_mini_server/v1/README.md

 ```
 #### without Timeout Protection

-To demonstrate the impact of not having a read timeout, we use nc to open a client connection that never sends any data.
+To demonstrate the impact of not having a read timeout, we use `nc` to open a client connection that never sends any data.
-Then, by running the command ss -tanp | grep 9734, we can observe that the server keeps the connection in the ESTAB (established) state indefinitely.
+Then, by running the command `ss -tanp | grep 9734`, we can observe that the server keeps the connection in the ESTAB (established) state indefinitely.

 ![timeout_response2.png](image/timeout_response2.png)